An introduction to Coxeter polyhedra: Regular and uniform polyhedra and tessellations

 \section{Regular and uniform polyhedra and tessellations}

 In this section we introduce and describe a series of very symmetric and beautiful geometric objects.
-We define tessellations, that have many properties in common with polyhedra.
-Then we study the polyhedra and tessellations with the highest degrees of symmetries: these are called, from the most symmetric to the least, \emph{regular}, \emph{semiregular}, and \emph{uniform}.
-In some contexts these objects are completely classified, in some others there are only conjecturally complete lists, and in the worst cases there are just too many objects and no conjectural general picture.
+We study the polyhedra and tessellations with the highest degrees of symmetries: these are called, from the most symmetric to the least, \emph{regular}, \emph{semiregular}, and \emph{uniform}.
+In some contexts these objects are completely classified, in some others there are only conjecturally complete lists, and in some situations there are just too many objects and no conjectural general picture.

-Coxeter diagrams are of course the most powerful tool to study these very symmetric objects.
+Coxeter diagrams are of course the most powerful tool to study these very symmetric entities.
 We describe in particular a geometric fruitful manipulation called the \emph{Wythoff construction} that transforms a Coxeter diagram into a uniform polyhedron or tessellation.
 Most (but not all) of the symmetric objects that we describe here will be obtained in this way.